Nielam-Dass/Todo-App-Collection/todo_apps/001-react-ts-app/README.md

 3. Run `docker run --detach -p80:80 todo-app`

 ### Online Access
-This app has been manually deployed to Netlify and can be accessed through this link: https://niels-todo-app.netlify.app/
+This app is continuously deployed to Netlify through [GitLab](https://gitlab.com/Nielam-Dass/react-ts-todo-app) and can be accessed via this link: https://niels-todo-app.netlify.app/